Prescriptive Process Monitoring for Cost-Aware Cycle Time Reduction: Related Work

-Various prescriptive process monitoring methods have been proposed in the process mining literature.
-Teinemaa~\emph{et~al}. \cite{teinemaa2018alarm} propose to raise an alarm that triggers an intervention, whenever the probability of a case leading to a negative outcome is above a threshold.
-This threshold is then optimized with respect to a net gain function.
-The method by Weinzierl~\emph{et~al}.~\cite{weinzierl2020prescriptive} uses predictive models to determine which activity, among the most likely next-activities in a case, is correlated with higher values of a given KPI.
-Meanwhile, Metzger~\emph{et~al}.~\cite{metzger2020triggering} use deep learning models to generate predictions about the future state of an ongoing case and feed these predictions to an online reinforcement learning technique, which triggers an intervention based on the predictions and their reliability.
-However, none of the above methods considers the causal effect of the recommendations on the outcome they are trying to improve.
+Various prescriptive process monitoring methods have been proposed.
+Teinemaa~\emph{et~al}. \cite{teinemaa2018alarm} propose to trigger an intervention when the probability of a case leading to a negative outcome is above a threshold optimised w.r.t.\ a net gain function.
+The method by Weinzierl~\emph{et~al}.~\cite{weinzierl2020prescriptive} uses predictive models to determine which activity, among the most likely next activities in the case, is correlated with higher values of a given KPI.
+Metzger~\emph{et~al}.~\cite{metzger2020triggering} use deep learning models to generate predictions about an ongoing case and feed these predictions to an online reinforcement learning technique, which triggers an intervention based on the predictions and their reliability.
+The above methods tackle the problem of identifying which cases need an intervention, while our approach aims to identify cases that can benefit most from a given intervention.